Department: Comparative Biomedical Sciences

 Neil graduated with a BSc (Hons) degree in Genetics from the University of Liverpool in 2015.
-Following his undergraduate studies, he completed a partially funded MRC-Arthritis Research UK Master of Research degree in Musculoskeletal Ageing from the Centre for Integrated research into Musculoskeletal Ageing (Institute of Ageing and Chronic Disease, University of Liverpool).
+Following his undergraduate studies, he completed a partially funded MRC-Arthritis Research UK Master of Research degree in Musculoskeletal Ageing in 2016 from the Centre for Integrated research into Musculoskeletal Ageing (Institute of Ageing and Chronic Disease, University of Liverpool).

 Neil completed his PhD in Tendon Cell Biology at the RVC in 2022, under the supervision of Dr Chavaunne Thorpe, Dr Jayesh Dudhia and Professor Andrew Pitsillides.
 His PhD was funded by the RVC's Mellon Fund for Equine Research.

 Neil is currently undertaking Post-Doctoral Research with Dr Chavaunne Thorpe, continuing his work on understanding interfascicular tendon cell populations in a rodent tendon injury model.